orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

  *  of the package in question and not hardened@gentoo.org.
 ```
 4. Baseline performance boost
-   - Ebuilds with more than half performance drop should be -Oflag boosted one level or until the drop disappears.
+   - Ebuilds with more than half performance drop during runtime should be -Oflag boosted one level or until the drop disappears.
-   - Ebuilds that take too long to process a task should be max -Oflag level without bugging and without DoSing.
+   - Ebuilds that take too long to process a task during runtime should be max -Oflag level without bugging and without DoSing.
 5. New ebuilds related to
    - Game development (for programmers, for artists, for producers, for musicians)
    - Game libraries